Coade stone: Formula

 This mixture was also referred to as "fortified clay", which was kneaded before insertion into a 1,100 C kiln for firing over four days – a production technique very similar to brick manufacture.

 Depending on the size and fineness of detail in the work, a different size and proportion of Coade grog was used.
 In many pieces a combination of grogs was used, with fine grogged clay applied to the surface for detail, backed up by a more heavily grogged mixture for strength.

 Durability

 One of the more striking features of Coade stone is its high resistance to weathering, with the material often faring better than most types of natural stone in London's harsh environment.
 Prominent examples listed below have survived without apparent wear and tear for 150 years.
 There were, however, notable exceptions.
 A few works produced by Coade, mainly dating from the later period, have shown poor resistance to weathering due to a bad firing in the kiln where the material was not brought up to a sufficient temperature.

 Demise

-Coade stone was only superseded after Mrs Coade's death in 1821, by products using naturally exothermic Portland cement as a binder.
+Coade stone was only superseded after Mrs Coade's death in 1821, by cast stone products using naturally exothermic Portland cement as a binder.
 It appears to have been largely phased out by the 1840s.